cchen408/bitbar-c20/README.md

 * market cap links to https://livecoinwatch.com/
 * individual holdings link to their respective page on coinmarketcap
 * added dashboard links to youcandance & firebaseapp
+* added the amount of each holding you technically hold with your tokens

 #### c20-icon.py
 * compact version at top with only the icon in your menu bar